 I have been experimenting recently with different, unexpected ways to texture polymer clay.
-For this project, I’m using a large bolt from the local home improvement store.
+For this project, my Diamond Pattern Polymer Clay Pendant, I’m using a large bolt from the local home improvement store.

 - premo!
 Sculpey®

 - Gold Rush

 - Diamond clay cutters in 3 graduating sizes

 Roll all 3 colors of clay to a little more than 1/8” thick.

 Roll bolt across each color of rolled clay to make striped indentations.
 Turn the bolt and roll again to create a diamond pattern.